• Skip to main content

 Like much of central Shanghai, high real estate values favour hotels in the mid-range and above.
 There’s surprisingly little choice for either budget or luxury around here.

-• Campanile Shanghai Bund Hotel: A simple modern Shanghai hotel just a few blocks from the ancient city wall that’s by far the best budget choice in the area.
+• Campanile Shanghai Bund Hotel: A simple modern Shanghai hotel just a few blocks from the ancient city wall that’s by far the best budget place to stay in the area.
 Rooms are spotless and feature upgraded facilities & contemporary furnishings.
 Both Yuyuan Garden and The Bund are fifteen minutes away by foot.

 • SSAW Boutique Hotel Shanghai Bund: A lovely mid-range boutique hotel perched on the edge of the Old City just steps from one of the few remaining sections of ancient city wall.
-The rooms here are elegant and larger than the Shanghai norm, impressing with superb skyline views.
+The rooms here are elegant and larger than most in China, impressing with superb skyline views.

-• Renaissance Shanghai Yu Garden Hotel: The best luxury choice in Old City, this fantastic 4.5-star hotel draws travellers in with expansive guestrooms that defy Shanghai’s usually tight standards.
-Relax to the lights of Shanghai’s Old City or Pudong in the hotel’s restaurant, bar, indoor pool or ever your own private soaker tub in your room to get the full Renaissance experience.
+• Renaissance Shanghai Yu Garden Hotel: The best hotel in the area, this fantastic luxury property draws travellers in with expansive guestrooms that defy Shanghai’s usually tight standards.
+Relax to the lights of the ancient quarter or Pudong in the hotel’s restaurant, bar, indoor pool or ever your own private soaker tub in your room to get the full Renaissance experience.

-✔ Top-rated area for discovering leafy boulevards, elegant bars & cafés, and hip restaurants
+✔ Top-rated area to stay in Shanghai for discovering leafy boulevards, elegant bars & cafés, and hip restaurants

 Fuxing Park in Former French Concession

-Attractions in Old French Concession: Wukang Lu, Fuxing Park, Sun Yat-sen’s Former Residence, Longhua Martyrs’ Cemetery, Sun Yat-sen’s Former Residence, Xintiandi, Tianzifang, Ferguson Lane, Xujiahui
+What to check out in Former French Concession: Wukang Lu, Fuxing Park, Sun Yat-sen’s Former Residence, Longhua Martyrs’ Cemetery, Sun Yat-sen’s Former Residence, Xintiandi, Tianzifang, Ferguson Lane, Xujiahui

-• Shanghai Donghu Hotel: A classy mid-range luxury hotel in the historic heart of the Old French Concession.
-The rooms exude a traditional oriental elegance and are more spacious than average for tightly-fitted Shanghai.
+• Shanghai Donghu Hotel: A classy mid-range luxury hotel in the historic heart of the Former French Concession.
+The rooms exude a traditional oriental elegance and are more spacious than average.

-• InterContinental Shanghai Ruijin: A luxurious property hidden away on a leafy avenue that feels more like an exclusive French villa than a hotel in the middle of one of the world’s largest cities.
-From the elegant old world decor to the lush park-like grounds, there’s no experience quite like this in Shanghai.
+• InterContinental Shanghai Ruijin: A candidate for the absolute best hotel in the OFC, this luxurious property is hidden away on a leafy avenue that feels more like an exclusive French villa than a hotel in the middle of one of the world’s largest cities.
+From the elegant old world decor to the lush park-like grounds, there’s no experience quite like this in China’s largest city.

-• The Puli Hotel And Spa: An elegant 5-star nestled into the northern fringes of the Old French Concession near Jing’an.
+• The Puli Hotel And Spa: An elegant property nestled into the northern fringes of the French Concession near Jing’an.
 Rooms are outfitted with sleek modern furnishings and peer out onto the Shanghai cityscape with gusto through floor-to-ceiling windows.
-Slip into the steam room, hot spring tub or infinity pool for the ultimate in relaxation during your stay.
+Slip into the steam room, hot spring tub or infinity pool for the ultimate in relaxation.

 Jing’an

-✔ Best district for great shopping, eating & more affordable luxury
+✔ Best district to stay in Shanghai for great shopping, eating & more affordable luxury

 Located just west of the Nanjing East Road & People’s Square, Jing’an is among the most popular neighbourhoods in Shanghai for expats thanks to its excellent transportation connections, wide array of housing options as well as deluge of shopping malls, cafés and restaurants.